SIGSAM Challenges

 ....: return p.coefficients()[6*k]

-0 # sequence is likely not a linear recurrence
+0 # Sequence is likely not defined by a linear recurrence

 sage: from ore_algebra import OreAlgebra, guess